Matho/smart_ruby_plug/README.md

 ## 4 Start the app manually (without systemctl)
 Build the `.so` binary on your Raspberry Pi.
 Then copy the builded file to the `lib/clibrary/libsmart_plug_C.so`

 Navigate to the root folder of this app and run:
-`bin/smart_ruby_plug start`
+`bundle exec bin/smart_ruby_plug start`

 **Note:** You need to push the button for 2 seconds.
 Only the light click for few miliseconds doesnt register the key press event.